Out Front (newspaper): Reception and controversy

 The magazine is one of the oldest LGBTQ publications still in operation.
 It is sometimes referred to as "Denver's gay, lesbian, bisexual and transgender magazine", or "a directory and guide to the local gay scene".

 In 2002, the magazine refused to published an advert submitted by the National Lawyer Guild's LGBT committee, prompting accusations that the magazine had "sold out".

 In 2014, the magazine's publisher Q Publishing Group sued billboard advertising company Outfront Media, which had changed its name from CBS Outdoor to Outfront Media in 2014.
 The two parties settled out of court in 2016.

 In 2021, the magazine was added to the Colorado Historic Newspapers Collection.

 Price and distribution

 Out Front is maintained through advertisement sales and is a free publication, distributed throughout the Denver Metro area as well as other parts of Colorado.
 It has a main circulation of 10,000 copies distributed at more than 250 locations in the Denver metropolitan area.
 In 2015, The Denver Post reported that the magazine had a reach of 76,000 people.

+It was originally published monthly, but soon switched to biweekly publication.
+In 2021, publication once again began monthly.